How fair are we? From conceptualization to automated assessment of fairness definitions: Proposed Approach

 \subsection{Code generation and fairness assessment}

-After defining fairness and its corresponding metrics, \tool generates the implementation using a source code generator developed with Acceleo.
-This generator uses specific templates to create both static and dynamic parts of the target code by incorporating queries on the source models.
-Acceleo templates use a defined syntax to specify conditions or iterations over elements in the input models.
-Listing \ref{lst:template} depicts an excerpt of the developed Acceleo template.\footnote{The developed Acceleo-based code generator is available at \templatelink}
+After defining fairness and its corresponding metrics, \tool generates the fairness assessment implementation using a source code generator developed with Acceleo.
+This generator exploits specific templates to create static and dynamic parts of the target code by incorporating queries on the source models.
+Acceleo templates leverage a defined syntax to specify conditions or iterations over elements in the input models.
+Listing \ref{lst:template} depicts an excerpt of the developed Acceleo template.\footnote{The developed Acceleo-based code generator is available on our replication package \cite{Daloisio_MODNESS_2024}}

 To support the generation phase, we rely on Pandas \cite{mckinney-proc-scipy-2010} and AI360 Python \cite{bellamy_ai_2019} libraries to preprocess and support fairness analysis, respectively.
 In particular, \tool exploits three different Acceleo templates developed to support each phase of the process, \ie bias definition, fairness analysis specification, and metric definition.
 To cover the first phase, the generated code supports the high-level specification of the analyzed fairness scenario, including the sensitive variables, the expected positive outcome, and the parameters needed to feed the selected metric.
 In such a way, the configuration is compliant with the user-defined specification.
 Afterwards, the fairness analysis phase could be conducted by means of a set of predefined implementations of the state-of-the-art fairness metrics (taken from the AIF360 library \cite{bellamy_ai_2019}).
 Alternatively, \tool can generate operator specifications that define and compose different metrics.